-- 6. Compute the area between f and $g(x) = 1 x^2$ over the interval given. - 7.
+- 6. Compute the net area between f and $g(x) = 1 x^2$ over the interval given.
+(In case you've forgotten, "net" area means you don't have to worry about intersections.) - 7.
 Combine the plots of both f and g over the interval given.
 Fill in the area between f and g.
 The curves for both f and g should be black, with a width of 2.
-The filling can be any color you like, but make it half-transparent.
+The filling can be any color you like, except black.
+Also, make the fill half-transparent.
 Add a text label inside the filling which contains the area.